 'In turn' is similar in meaning to 'as a result.'
 Notice the following:

-- He is usually happy, and in turn makes the people around
+- He is usually happy, and in turn makes the people around him happy too.

 - I had a late start to the day, and in turn I felt like I was rushing to try to catch up all day.

 You 'lose your license' when you do something terrible and irresponsible when you are driving and the police officer tells you that you have lost your driving privileges.
 Notice the following: